demetrisk03/custom-accent-colors/README.md

 ## Building

-Clone the repository or download the branch from github, a basic Makefile is included.<br/>
+Clone the repository or download the branch from github, a basic Makefile is included.

 Next use `make && make install` to install the extension into your home directory.